NguyenIconAI/logspullerservice/README.md

 ## GitHub Actions

-This project includes a GitHub Actions workflow to build and release the application for different Unix-based operating systems.

-The workflow is triggered on a push to a tag matching the pattern `v*.*.*` or can be manually triggered.
-It builds the Go application for go 1.22 and operating systems (`ubuntu-latest`, `macos-latest`), then uploads the build artifacts and creates a release.
+This project includes a GitHub Actions workflow to build the application .The workflow is triggered on a push to main or can be manually triggered.
+It builds the Go application for go 1.22

 ## Makefile Commands